Mikejo5000/vsts-docs-pr/docs/boards/work-items/follow-work-items.md

 ---
 title: Follow work or pull requests
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Track updates made to a work item or pull request by following it when using Visual Studio Team Services or Team Foundation Server ms.technology: devops-collab ms.prod: devops ms.assetid: 77CAEE8E-BF1A-47DA-9818-A0C52BAC813C
+description: Track updates made to a work item or pull request by following it when using Azure Boards or Team Foundation Server ms.technology: devops-collab ms.prod: devops ms.assetid: 77CAEE8E-BF1A-47DA-9818-A0C52BAC813C